GustavAlmqvist/Demos/README.md

 Todo - a simple php CRUD application.
 To be added: priority selector and colorcoding, filtering.

 Counter - a simple javascript counter.
-To be added: support to add multiple timers, increase by larger quantity and name the timers.
+To be added: support to add multiple counters, increase by larger quantity and name the timers.

 Videos of functionality will be added.